michael2to3/subhook/README.md

   enable the use of 64-bit offsets in 64-bit mode N becomes 14 (see the definition of `subhook_jmp64`).

-  On x64_64, another cause could be that the function contains instructions referencing memory that is too far away from the trampline code buffer's address `trampoline_addr`, such as `cmp dword ptr [some_32bit_addr], rax` (i.e. RIP-relative addressing) where the offset between `some_32bit_addr` and `trampoline_addr` cannot fit into 32 bits, and therefore we cannot update the memory address referenced in the original code (we need to do that because because it's relative).

 * Some systems protect executable code form being modified at runtime, which will not allow you to install hooks, or don't allow to mark heap-allocated memory as executable, which prevents the use of trampolines.

   For example, on Fedora you can have such problems because of SELinux (though you can disable it or exclude your files).

 License
 -------